yochaigal/cairn/adventures/the-dawn-plague/the-dawn-plague.md

 ### The Schul
 - The oldest building in town, standing in stark contrast to the newer construction.
-- The ground before the doorway is sprinkled with a white powder (flour).
+- The ground before the doorway is sprinkled with white flour.
+If a demon crosses the threshold, its footsteps appear as if a chicken made them.
-- The inside is musty and in dire need of repair. **Rab Shlomo** is usually found here in quiet prayer.
+- The temple within is musty and in dire need of repair.
+Dual rows of broken wooded seats line a cracked central causeway, which ends at a small stone platform taking up much of the opposite half.
+- In the Southwest corner is an attached study where **Rab Shlomo** studies as well as sleeps.
+- A mechanism in the study controls the stone platform, causing it to recede into the wall.
+A staircase leads down into **The Tomb**.

 ## 5. Orphan's Mound
 * A mass-burial site for those that died of the **Dawn Plague**.